enveloss/fastapi-react-admin/README.md

 - include_in_schema (optional): Whether to include the routes in the generated schema.
 Default is False.

 ### ReactAdmin mount params
+- router (required): The APIRouter instance to mount the routes.

 - depends (optional): The sequence of the dependencies

 - prefix (optional): The URL prefix for the React Admin routes.
 Default is '/ra'.